About me

 I’m a philosopher working on the nature of phenomenal consciousness, with focus on inner awareness (“for-me-ness”), acquaintance, Russellian monism, and related topics.

-From 09/2019 to 08/2021 I carried out research at the University Hertfordshire (Hatfield, UK) as part of The Consciousness & Matter Project with Dr. Sam Coleman as my research advisor.
+From 2019 to 2021, I worked at the University of Hertfordshire (Hatfield, UK) as the main investigator of The Consciousness & Matter Project with Dr. Sam Coleman as my research advisor.

 I received my PhD from Charles University in Prague, in December 2016.
 The title of my thesis was “Consciousness in Nature.
-A Russellian Approach” and my PhD advisor was doc.
-James Hill, PhD.
+A Russellian Approach” and my PhD advisor was Prof. James Hill, PhD.

 Recent: